JBCL About Time Professional - Time Recording

 - Although you can freely copy the program and data files,

-each payment can only be applied to one computer.
+payments can only be applied to each distinct site.

-- Your data remains yours - if you cease using the software, you
+- Your data remains yours - if you cease using the software or have run

-can still run reports on information you have entered.
+out of credit, you can still run reports on information you have

-Small Change Meter.
-You will see this program start
+Change Meter.
+You will see this program start automatically,

-automatically, just leave it running in the background.
-You
+just leave it running in the background.
+You can use its

 Privacy